ra1nowzz/Human_vs_Agentic_PR_Integration_Dynamics/README.md

 ## Status

 This repository contains preliminary empirical research conducted as part of an ongoing exploration into empirical software engineering and AI-assisted software development.

+---

+## References

+[1] H. Li, H. Zhang, and A. E. Hassan, "The Rise of AI Teammates in Software Engineering (SE) 3.0: How Autonomous Coding Agents Are Reshaping Software Engineering," *arXiv preprint arXiv:2507.15003*, 2025.
+(Dataset `hao-li/AIDev`)
+[2] M. Watanabe, H. Li, Y. Kashiwa, B. Reid, H. Iida, and A. E. Hassan, "On the Use of Agentic Coding: An Empirical Study of Pull Requests on GitHub," *ACM Transactions on Software Engineering and Methodology (TOSEM)*, 2026.

+---

+## License & Acknowledgements

+* **Code**: The analytical code in this repository is open-sourced under the [MIT License](LICENSE).
+* **Data**: This project utilizes the [AIDev dataset](https://huggingface.co/datasets/hao-li/AIDev), which is distributed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/) by Hao Li, Haoxiang Zhang, and Ahmed E. Hassan.